LISTEN TO THIS ARTICLE:

 Heat cramps are the mildest form of heat sickness that are limited to muscle cramps during physical activity.
 Heat exhaustion is when things get serious.
 Nausea, vomiting, dizziness, headaches, and weakness are major hallmarks.
 People sweat profusely.
 Their skin feels cool and pale.
 In the psychiatric realm, their behavior changes, and they become irritable.
 This can all be reversed if the person rests in a cooler area and drinks lots of fluids.

 Heat stroke is the worst phase of heat sickness and can be deadly if not treated.
-This comes on when the symptoms of head exhaustion go unnoticed.
+This comes on when the symptoms of heat exhaustion go unnoticed.
 The body can no longer cool itself, and body temperature soars to 105°F or higher.
 Pulse and breathing quicken.
 The skin goes from cool, pale, and moist to hot, red, and dry.
 Behavior changes become even more intense.
 People become agitated, confused and lethargic.
 If they don’t get medical attention, seizures, coma, and death follow.
 If people get heat stroke, they will need go to the hospital.
 They will need IV fluids and cooling ice baths to bring down their body temperature.

 Antipsychotic medications are helpful in a wide variety of mental health conditions.
 These include Schizophrenia and related conditions, Bipolar Disorder, Major Depressive Disorder, and Borderline Personality Disorder.
 They also help manage mania, agitation, paranoia, and delusions.